-The Regulations are accompanied by template documents and guidance, which are designed to assist cricket organisations.
-They are also intended to be a comprehensive reference guide for cricket organisations when conducting a disciplinary process.
+Although the Regulations may seem lengthy, this is in part because they are accompanied by template documents and guidance, which are designed to assist cricket organisations, and in part because they are intended to be a comprehensive reference guide for cricket organisations when conducting a disciplinary process.
 However, to assist cricket organisations in applying the Regulations, we have set out below a summary of the key points within the Regulations:

-- 1. For the 2023 season, the Regulations are applicable to County Cricket Boards, National Counties and ECB Premier Leagues and it shall be mandatory for these cricket organisations to adopt the Regulations.
+- 1. For the 2022 season, the Regulations are applicable to County Cricket Boards and ECB Premier Leagues and it shall be mandatory for these cricket organisations to adopt the Regulations.
 Other cricket organisations in recreational cricket are also encouraged to implement the Regulations for the 2022 season, although this is not mandatory. - 2.
-Although certain of the provisions are mandatory in full, cricket organisations can amend and/or supplement certain of the provisions.
+Although certain of the provisions are mandatory in full, the relevant cricket organisations can amend and/or supplement certain of the provisions.
 The provisions which can be amended and/or supplemented have been underlined in the document so that they can be easily identified. - 3.
-Cricketers will be subject to on-field conduct obligations mirroring the Laws of Cricket and other participants present at matches (e.g. coaches, officials and representatives of other cricket organisations acting in an official capacity at the match) will be subject to more limited on-field conduct obligations (as is the case in the professional game). - 4.
-Participants in recreational cricket will be subject to off-field conduct obligations which either relate to their participation in recreational cricket or occur outside their direct participation but are of a sufficiently serious nature to justify disciplinary action being taken in relation to recreational cricket (e.g. discriminatory comments being made on social media).
-There is reduced scope for bringing disciplinary action against representatives of cricket organisations, as opposed to cricketers, coaches and officials, given the role they play within cricket.
+Cricketers will be subject to on-field conduct obligations mirroring the Laws of Cricket and other participants present at matches (e.g. coaches, officials and representatives of other cricket organisations acting in an official capacity at the match) will be subject to more limited on-field conduct obligations (as is the case in the professional game).

-- 5. Cricket organisations must appoint a disciplinary officer, although this does not have to be the same (i.e. a single) individual for each case.
+- 4. Participants in recreational cricket will be subject to off-field conduct obligations which either relate to their participation in recreational cricket or occur outside their direct participation but are of a sufficiently serious nature to justify disciplinary action being taken in relation to recreational cricket (e.g. discriminatory comments being made on social media).
+There is reduced scope for bringing disciplinary action against representatives of cricket organisations, as opposed to cricketers, coaches and officials, given the role they play within cricket. - 5.
+Cricket organisations must appoint a disciplinary officer, although this does not have to be the same (i.e. a single) individual for each case.
 Some cricket organisations may wish to appoint a group of individuals, which may also assist with resourcing issues and conflicts of interest but it must be clear who these individuals are so that any complaints can be directed to them. - 6.
 Cricket organisations can adopt a more streamlined procedure for low-level offences, i.e. on-field offences at Level 1 and Level 2.
-This will involve a single Disciplinary Chair considering whether there has been a breach of the Regulations and, if so, what sanctions should be imposed. - 7.
+This will involve a single disciplinary chair considering whether there has been a breach of the Regulations and, if so, what sanctions should be imposed. - 7.
 Where the offence is more serious, the disciplinary officer will select a disciplinary panel to consider the matter at a hearing. - 8.
 A disciplinary hearing must comply with relevant procedural rules, principles and considerations in order to ensure that there is a fair hearing and consistent administration of justice across the sport. - 9.
+In appropriate circumstances, the chair may direct that the charge be considered by the disciplinary panel on the basis of written submissions only (i.e. without an in-person hearing), although a hearing shall be arranged if requested by the respondent. - 10.
 The Regulations are accompanied by guidance to assist cricket organisations to administer the disciplinary process.
 The guidance appears in Appendix 4 and where there is specific guidance in respect of a particular Regulation, a note appears under the relevant Regulation.